hharithaki/Hasra_Dodampegama/content/publication/dodampegama-coordination-2023/index.md

 publication: '*Coordination in Ad Hoc Teams using Knowledge-based Reasoning and Learning.
   In the Workshop on Coordination, Organizations, Institutions, Norms and Ethics for Governance of Multi-Agent Systems (COINE) at AAMAS*'
-abstract: 'Ad hoc teamwork focuses on enabling an agent to collaborate with others without prior coordination.
+summary: 'Ad hoc teamwork focuses on enabling an agent to collaborate with others without prior coordination.
 This is a central problem in the coordination of open multiagent systems in many practical applications.
 Data-driven learning methods represent the state of the art in ad hoc teamwork.
 They use a large labeled dataset